 Writing a Letter for Patient Referral?

-Writing a letter for a patient referral is a formal way of requesting that a patient be referred to another healthcare provider or specialist for further treatment.
+Writing a letter for a patient referral is a formal way of requesting to refer a patient to another healthcare provider or specialist for further treatment.

 Here are some steps to help you write an effective referral letter: